hougaard/albuild-opensource/README.md

 * Translate XLF using Azure Cognitive Services
 * Update version in app.json

-The list of operatinos is defined in a .json file that describes the series of operations.
+The list of operations is defined in a .json file that describes the series of operations.

 # ALBuild Translation Administartion